moloch--/reasonably-secure-electron/README.md

 <li onclick="emitter.emit('setStart', 'a:a&#39;); alert(1);&#x2F;&#x2F;&#39;')">
 ```

-So is this still exploitable?
-Yeap, it actually is, due to [order in which a browser decodes and interpreters values](https://html.spec.whatwg.org/multipage/parsing.html#before-attribute-value-state).
+So is this exploitable?
+Yeap, it actually is, due to [order in which a browser decodes and interprets values](https://html.spec.whatwg.org/multipage/parsing.html).
 Attributes are always decoded before they are interpreted as values, which means the browser will decode `&#39;` back into `'` for us prior to prasing the attribute as JavaScript.
 By the time the JavaScript interpreter parses the code it will be valid, and we can inject attacker controlled code.
+This is what we mean when we talk about _contextual entity encoding_.
+You must account for all of the context(s) -oftentimes multiple nested contexts- in which a value will be interpreted.
+Getting not just the encoding correct, but often the ordering the encodings correct, is a non-trivial problem.
+But fret not!
+We can usually avoid this problem altogether, but more on that later.

-This is also why sanitizing user input can be a problematic fix for injection issues, it's rare that at the time of accepting user input we know exactly what context(s) the values will be used in later.
+This also touches on why sanitizing user input can be a problematic fix for injection issues.
+It's rare that at the time of accepting user input we know exactly what context(s) the values will be used in later.
 For example, if we sanitized `label` for XSS by removing HTML control characters such as `<` and `>` we'd still be left with an exploitable XSS vulnerability.
 If we go further and remove `'`, `"`, `}`, and `)` are we certain there's not a third or even forth context where `label` is used that may be vulnerable?
-This also touches on why you should always use whitelist sanitization, not a blacklist as a whitelist will better account for unintended side effects.
-Furthermore, if these characters are valid in a GPO name and we reject GPO names that contain these characters or remove the characters from the name, we'll have a functionality issue in that we cannot properly display the name as intended.
-This is why proper encoding must be used to meet both our functional and security requirements.
+This leads us to why you should always use whitelist sanitization, not a blacklist.
+Whitelist santization routines will better account for unintended contexts and other side effects.
+Regardless, neither is ideal if these characters are valid in a GPO name and we reject GPO names that contain these characters or remove the characters from the name, we'll have a functionality issue in that we cannot properly display the name as intended.
+This is why proper contextual encoding must be used to meet both our functional and security requirements.

 ### Signal